ISAITB/docs-services/README.md

-# Documentation for GITB TDL
+# Documentation for GITB services

-The GITB TDL documentation is built using restructured text and Sphinx.
+The GITB services documentation is built using restructured text and Sphinx.
 The theme used is the RTD (Read The Docs theme).

 ## Installation